14 Classic 1960s Products That Bring Back Memories

 Nicky Digital/Corbis via Getty Images

-Nightstands everywhere were made all the more groovy thanks to lava lamps.
+Nightstands everywhere were made all the more groovy thanks to lava lamps, a classic 1960s product.
 They were, after all, the optimal alarm clock companion.

 Close-up of a person's hand holding a green rotary phone receiver to their ear while the other hand dials a number.
 The phone is placed on a wooden surface.
 The person is wearing a white shirt.